Great Salem fire of 1914: Before the fire

 Lafayette Street in 1910, one of the longest and finest streets in the city.
 Much of it was lined with great elms planted in 1808, destroyed in the fire.

 Franklin H. Wentworth, a Salem Councilman, agitated for more fire protection.
 In an article in the Salem Evening News (March 29, 1910, page 7), he called Salem, "in Danger of Destruction by Fire".

 He felt that the main fire danger was to the downtown business district.

 The article included a map of all downtown buildings and their type of materials.

 Wentworth introduced an order that would have required all new or replacement roof coverings to be non-combustible.
 He argued that this was as important as buying new engines or hiring new firemen.
 After a big fire, many of the working class would have to live in tents, he warned.

 Wentworth was accused of serving only the interest of the insurance industry, and the amendment did not pass.
 Wentworth later became secretary of the National Board of Fire Underwriters.

 Another failed attempt to increase safety in Salem was undertaken by Charles J. Collins.
 He had visited Philadelphia where high-pressure wagons pumped water through 3.25 in pipes for a range of 360 ft.
 The argument went that high-pressure pumps would pay for themselves with the reduction of insurance fees.
 Protecting the entire business and mercantile district would have cost $150,000.

 In 1914, Salem was a city of 48,000 people (12,000 more than ten years earlier), and consisted of 5,826 buildings on 5100 acre at an assessed valuation of $37.25 million.
 The streets were 20 to 140 ft wide.
 Building codes were dated, not mentioning standpipes, fire escapes, or sprinklers.

 Salem had 180 fire alarm stations or boxes that could be used to contact telephone operators.
 A long drought preceded the events of June 25, 1914.

+According to many sources as described by the History Channel, Giles Corey's apparition was seen shortly before the fire.